Last Updated on April 3, 2021

 With quarantine now lasting for months, medical care is increasingly crucial.
 Confined to home, consumers who have not been infected themselves have still suffered job and income loss.
 From a late April Census Bureau survey, one-third of Americans are showing signs of clinical anxiety or depression.
 But health insurers are listening, and responding to COVID-19.

 Even as some regions open up, people are nervous about in-person interactions.
 Many are increasingly relying on telehealth for medical care of all kinds.
 Innovative health insurers are listening and funding many initiatives, including making in-network telehealth services more affordable.
 Many are temporarily suspending co-payments, co-insurance, and in some cases deductibles during the crisis.

 Based in Washington, DC, America’s Health Insurance Plans (AHIP) is an industry organization representing many of the country’s top insurers.
 AHIP provides advocacy, education, and public policy recommendations.
 On its blog, the association recently published a large list of insurance companies and their responses to COVID-19.

-We’ve highlighted some of those initiatives, since many people are having trouble with the quarantine life interruptions.
-From drinking a bottle of wine a day to binge-watching Netflix, many people become detached from daily routines and formed new patterns.
+We’ve highlighted some of those initiatives, since many people are having trouble with quarantine-related life interruptions.
+From drinking a bottle of wine a day to binge-watching Netflix, many people have become detached from daily routines and are forming new patterns.
 In response, many health insurance plans have included behavioral and mental health components.
 Also included: alcohol and substance abuse treatment, talk therapy, group counseling, and psychiatric care.

 How the Industry Is Responding to COVID-19